WHOIS Domain Lookup for Agencies: Complete Guide

 3. Review key data: registrar, expiration, name servers, etc.

-Once the search is complete, you’ll see a report containing various domain details.
-These typically include:
+Once the search is complete, you’ll get a full WHOIS report with essential domain registration information, including:

-• Creation date: When the domain was originally registered
+• Creation date – When the domain was registered

-• Expiration date: When the domain is set to expire or renew
+• Expiration date – When the domain is due for renewal

-• Nameservers: Which servers the domain points to (often linked to a hosting provider)
+• Nameservers – Servers the domain points to (linked to your hosting provider)

 4. Spot privacy protection or proxy ownership